 - Start typing the user's name, username, or email and select the user from the auto-complete widget.
 Alternatively enter the username directly

 - Select the desired permissions of the collaborator using the drop down menu.
+Currently the permissions are as follows:

 - Click the "+" button to add the user as a Collaborator